TeamYayin/atchai-hugo/content/we-develop/loqativ.md

 <br><br>

 ## Multi-platform
 Loqativ allows you to design your chatbot experience once and deploy it across all major platforms.
-We support all features of <strong>Facebook Messenger</strong>.
+We support all features of <strong>Facebook Messenger</strong> out of the box and can integrate with your existing mobile app or website.

 <div class="container-fluid img-form">
     <div class="row logo-container">